ZcashFoundation/zebra/book/src/dev/rfcs/0010-v5-transaction.md

 # Motivation
 [motivation]: #motivation

 The Zebra software wants to be a protocol compatible Zcash implementation.
-One of the tasks to do this includes the support of the new version 5 transactions that will be implemented in the next network upgrade.
+One of the tasks to do this includes the support of the new version 5 transactions that will be implemented in Network Upgrade 5 (NU5).

 # Definitions
 [definitions]: #definitions